sankhaMukherjee/mlPipes/README.md

 Information about creating ML Pipelines using kubernetes

-## 1. Make sure that the docker stuff is working
+# 1. Docker: Make sure that the docker stuff is working

 1. Create a docker container that writes data to a docker volume (`docker build -t write-data:0.01 .` within `writeData`)
 2. Create a docker container that reads data from a docker volume (`docker build -t read-data:0.01 .` within `readData`)